 Students who receive financial aid in excess of their billed charges will be issued a refund typically during the third or fourth week of the semester.
-We recommend that you enroll in Electronic Funds Transfer (eChecks), through WebAdvisor to have these funds sent directly to your bank account.
+We recommend that you enroll in Electronic Funds Transfer (eChecks) to have these funds sent directly to your bank account.
 Enrolling in eCheck refunds ensures the fastest access to your refund.
 Enroll today in Self Service by clicking on the "Bank Information" icon.

 A refund will only be issued after the funds have been received by the College and the student's enrollment has been confirmed—usually the third Friday of the semester.
 An email is sent once the funds have been released, so you will know when your refund has been processed.Link to this FAQ

 The Family Educational Rights and Privacy Act (FERPA) is a federal law that affords others the right to have access to their student's education records.
 The student must sign a FERPA consent form authorizing the College to speak with others about their account.
 Once a student begins classes, the FERPA consent form is required to allow our staff to speak with someone else about the student's account.

 Complete an electronic FERPA consent form in Self Service.Link to this FAQ